-- 1. Substantive Rights These include clean air, a safe climate, access to safe water and adequate sanitation, healthy and sustainably produced food, non-toxic environments, and thriving biodiversity and ecosystems. - 2.
-Procedural Rights These are mechanisms that enable people to exercise their environmental rights, such as access to information, participation in decision-making, and access to justice, as enshrined in the Aarhus Convention.
+- Substantive Rights These include clean air, a safe climate, access to safe water and adequate sanitation, healthy and sustainably produced food, non-toxic environments, and thriving biodiversity and ecosystems. - Procedural Rights These are mechanisms that enable people to exercise their environmental rights, such as access to information, participation in decisionmaking, and access to justice, as enshrined in the Aarhus Convention.

 Despite Scotland's ambitions to lead on environmental and human rights, significant barriers remain.
 Access to justice is hindered by the "loser pays" rule and prohibitive legal costs, which deter individuals and organisations from pursuing environmental cases in court.
-Scotland has also been found non-compliant with the access to justice requirements of the Aarhus Convention, emphasising an urgent need for reform.
+Scotland is also non-compliant with the Aarhus Convention's access to justice requirements, and failed to implement recommendations of the Convention's governing bodies to remedy this breach before a deadline of 1 October 2024.

 Meanwhile, environmental inequality continues to disproportionately impact deprived communities, with poor environmental quality, pollution, and limited access to green spaces exacerbating existing social inequalities.
 Support for environmental law reform is growing.

-In December 2023, over 1,500 individuals and 66 organisations, including environmental groups, charities, think tanks, and trade unions, signed a petition urging the Scottish Government to make the right to a healthy environmental protections and equitable access to justice.
+In December 2023, over 1,500 individuals and 66 organisations, including environmental groups, charities, think tanks, and trade unions, signed a petition urging the Scottish Government to make the right to a healthy environment enforceable.
+This momentum reflects widespread demand for stronger environmental protections and equitable access to justice.

-- 1. Embed the right to a healthy environment in Scots law, ensuring public bodies and polluters can be held accountable. - 2.
-Reform environmental justice by introducing cost-capping, expanding legal aid, and creating a specialist environmental court. - 3.
-Fully implement the Aarhus Convention's recommendations by 2024 to guarantee fair and timely access to justice. - 4.
-Improve environmental quality in deprived areas, increase access to green spaces, and empower marginalised communities in decision-making.
+- Embed the right to a healthy environment in Scots law, ensuring public bodies and polluters can be held accountable. - Reform environmental justice by replacing the Protective Expenses Orders regime with qualified one-way costs shifting, expanding legal aid, and establishing a dedicated Scottish Environment Court. - Address Scotland's longstanding breach of the Aarhus Convention by fully implementing the recommendations of Decision VII/8s to ensure access to justice is fair, equitable, timely, and not prohibitively expensive. - Improve environmental quality in deprived areas, increase access to green spaces, and empower marginalised communities in decision-making.